AdobeDocs/genstudio.en/help/tutorials/create-meta-ad.md

 recommendations: noDisplay
 ---

-# Create an email experience
+# Create a Meta ad experience

-This tutorial demonstrates how to generate branded email experiences using GenStudio [[!DNL Create] mode](/help/user-guide/create/overview.md) (paintbrush icon in the left navigation area).
+This tutorial demonstrates how to generate branded Meta ad experiences using GenStudio [[!DNL Create] mode](/help/user-guide/create/overview.md) (paintbrush icon in the left navigation area).

-To create an effective email experience, it is recommended that you [add guidelines to GenStudio](/help/user-guide/guidelines/add-guidelines.md) and brush up on the [basics of crafting a prompt](/help/user-guide/effective-prompts.md) before you begin.
+Before you start generating a Meta ad experience, you should [include guidelines in GenStudio](/help/user-guide/guidelines/add-guidelines.md) and familiarize yourself with the [fundamentals of crafting a prompt](/help/user-guide/effective-prompts.md).

 ## Choose a template

-To get started creating a new email experience, use an available template to provide the framework for your content.
+To get started generating a new Meta ad experience, use an available template to provide the framework for your content.

-**To choose an email template**:
+**To choose a Meta ad template**:

-1. In _[!DNL Create]_ mode, click **[!UICONTROL Email]** in the _"What do you want to create today?"_ section.
+1. In _[!DNL Create]_ mode, click **[!UICONTROL Meta ads]** in the _"What do you want to create today?"_ section.
-1. In the _Select template_ view, toggle the _Channels_ filter to **[!UICONTROL Email]**.
+1. In the _Select template_ view, toggle the _Channels_ filter to **[!UICONTROL Meta ads]**.
-1. Use the search option, adjacent to _Filter_, to find a specific email template.
+1. Use the search option, adjacent to _Filter_, to find a specific Meta ad template.
-1. Click to select an email template, or toggle select multiple email templates, and click **[!UICONTROL Use]**.
+1. Click to select a template, or toggle select multiple templates, and click **[!UICONTROL Use]**.
 If you select multiple templates, when the variants are generated all selected templates will be used to provide you options.

-   The Canvas, the epicenter of content creation, appears.
+   This action will open the Canvas, which is the central hub for content creation.

 ## Add parameters

-Adding guidelines parameters supercharges the content generation process and is an integral preparatory step for generating an email experience.
+Adding guidelines parameters enhances the content generation process and is a crucial step in preparing to generate a Meta ad.

 **To add parameters and images**: